maheboobbaig/VLSI-CMOS-Inverter-DesignFlow/README.md

 4. Transient and DC Analysis: Detailed simulation results, ensuring the design meets performance criteria.
 5. Layout Generation: Converting the schematic to a physical layout while adhering to design rules.
 6. DRC and LVS Checks: Ensuring that the layout is error-free and matches the schematic design.
-7. AV Extraction (Pending): The final step, parasitic extraction, will be added shortly.
+7. AV Extraction (Pend ing): The final step, parasitic extraction, will be added shortly.

 Lets Start
 1. Schematic Design